Summer Lake Wildlife Area: History

 Following a decade of droughts in the 1930s, Federal and state governments joined with private interest group to saving North America's rapidly disappearing wetlands.
 The result was the creation of many federal and state wildlife refuges.
 This was especially important along the migratory bird flyways.
 The Federal Aid to Wildlife Restoration Act of 1937 (also known as the Pittman–Robertson Act) helped finance land acquisition, habitat development, and refuge infrastructure at the Summer Lake Wildlife Area.

 The Summer Lake Wildlife Area was established April 12, 1944, to protect and improve the area's waterfowl habitat and provide a site for public hunting.
 It is located in the northwest corner of the Great Basin drainage in central Lake County, Oregon.
 The Summer Lake refuge was the first wetland-focused wildlife area established in Oregon.
 It originally included only 2500 acre of wetlands north of Summer Lake.
 Nevertheless, the Summer Lake wetlands were an important stop for migratory waterfowl and shorebirds traveling along the Pacific Flyway.
 The wildlife area was also home to a wide variety of indigenous bird, mammal, and fish species.

 Over the years, the Summer Lake Wildlife Area has grown as additional parcels of land were acquired by purchase, inter-governmental agreement, and private easements.
 The last two large purchases were in 1963, when the refuge purchased the 2545 acre Williams Ranch expanding the north and east boundaries of the wildlife area, and 1971, when the 1404 acre River Ranch tract was acquired.

 Today, the wildlife area extends over 18941 acre of Oregon's high desert range land, meadows, wetlands, marshes, and open playa.
 The Oregon Department of Fish and Wildlife owns 12818 acre of the refuge's land.
 An additional 5124 acre are owned by the Bureau of Land Management and other agencies.
 However, those lands are administered by the Department of Fish and Wildlife as part of the refuge.
 Finally, there are 999 acre of private land covered by easement agreements.
 The Summer Lake wetlands and neighboring high desert uplands along the Ana River provide habitat for many wildlife species.
-Because of it large and diverse wildlife population, the Summer Lake Wildlife Area is a popular destination for fishermen, birdwatchers, photographers, and hunters.
+Because of its large and diverse wildlife population, the Summer Lake Wildlife Area is a popular destination for fishermen, birdwatchers, photographers, and hunters.
 The sale of hunting licenses remains the sole source of funding for operation and maintenance of the Summer Lake Wildlife Area.